kunlecreates/kunlecreates.github.io/_posts/2025-06-20-observability_stack_blog.md

 - **OpenTelemetry Collector** installed with the OpenTelemetry Operator
 - **Jaeger Operator** deployed with production strategy (`jaeger-all-in-one` avoided)
 - **Prometheus Operator** manages both Prometheus and Alertmanager
-- **Grafana** customized with dashboards and OAuth2 Proxy
+- **Grafana** customized with dashboards
 - **Elasticsearch + Kibana** bootstrapped using Elastic Cloud on Kubernetes (ECK)

 ### 3. Security and Routing

 - **Ingress NGINX** handles routing and TLS termination
-- **OAuth2 Proxy** integrates with GitHub or Google OAuth
+- **Cloudflare Zero Trust** integrates with GitHub or Google OAuth
 - Secrets are managed via Kubernetes `Secret` objects (future: migrate to Vault)

 ## 🔍 Stack Components Deep Dive

 ### OpenTelemetry Collector

-Custom receiver pipelines forward traces to Jaeger via gRPC:
+Custom receiver pipelines deployed using the Elastic Distribution of Opentelemetry (EDOT) forward traces to Jaeger via gRPC, metrics to Prometheus/Grafana, and logs to the Elastic stack (ECK):

 ```yaml
 receivers: